 Part of me was watching this unfold as if from a great distance, but the larger part of me was there in the quickening of my pulse, the pounding of my heart, the quick-slow trickle of sweat down the inside of my arm.
-My mother’s sword was almost cleaned of blood now, rainwater stained pink below as it ran to the river.
+My mother’s sword was almost clean of blood now, rainwater stained pink below as it ran to the river.
 I slid one foot back, habit sending my hand drifting to the empty sheath on my back.

 We stared at each other; my mother was as implacable as the sea, and I knew that you couldn’t argue with something like that, couldn’t debate with it.
 But I was surprised to find that you could say no.